 Even if your family is reasonably comfortable, that doesn’t mean you should allocate less than six months of living expenses to your rainy day fund — you probably don’t want to have to go to your parents for money if you lose your job, even if you theoretically could.

 It’s About Determining What’s Right for You and Your Situation

 The appropriate amount you should set aside for your emergency fund is unique to your situation.
 Your age, your overall landscape of wealth — what assets you have and where they are — along with the riskiness of your job should all play a guiding role in making your decision.
 In all but a few cases, you should never invest your emergency fund in anything (including Wealthfront!) other than a low-risk account like a money market fund or insured savings account.
-The optimal place for an emergency fund is a high-yield cash account, like the Wealthfront Cash Account, which currently has a 2.57% APY, the highest on the market*.
+The optimal place for an emergency fund is a high-yield cash account, like the Wealthfront Cash Account, which currently has a 2.32% APY.

 The magnitude of available return should not be a consideration — the safety of your principal is all that matters.
 Balancing these key factors will help shape your savings strategy that will result in a comfortable emergency fund that fits your needs.
 Even people who never actually use their emergency fund derive tremendous psychological benefit from its existence: the peace of mind of knowing you and your family have a safety net under you, just in case.